Ahmad-Hazrati/PP1/README.md

 ![Order](/assets/docs/order_form.png)

+---

 + ### Response page

   - Response page appears after submitting the order form.
   - It contains a thank you with an additional bold message to the user.

 ![Order](/assets/docs/form_response.png)

+---
+## Technologies Used

+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items simmetrically on the pages.
+- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used in the order form and to make "navbar" and "about" sections responsive.
+- [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
+- [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
+- [Git](https://git-scm.com/) was used for the version control of the website.
+- [GitHub](https://github.com/) was used to host the code of the website.

+---

+## Design

+### Color Scheme

+- Magnolia (#FAF8FF) color is used as a background color in the heading section and as a text color in the product section of website pages.
+The color resembles vanilla and has a perfect match with the rest elements and contents of the page.

+- Black (#000) color is used as text color for headings, paragraphs, and hover effects of website pages.
+It creates a good contrast with other elements of the page and add more readibility to the text.

+- Seal Brown (#370F05) color is used as a background color in the product section which perfectly matches with the Magnolia text color.
+It is also used as the main color of social media links in the footer section and paragraphs in the form section.
+The color resembles chocolate and add more value to the user experience.

+---

 ### Features Left to Implement